ncsurobotics/DEPRECATED-acoustics-2016/README.md

      vim ~/.bashrc #Append "export LD_LIBRARY_PATH=/usr/local/lib" to end of file source ~/.bashrc

-After all this, you are totally ready to run the this pinger_finder software.
+After all this, you are totally ready to run the the pinger_finder software.
 Instructions for how to do this are at the top.